 Passenger ferries also take travelers to and from Stockholm, Sweden, a common route for tourists interested in exploring Scandinavia.

 Normally, visiting Russia involves the complicated visa process but if you take a special tourist cruise or ferry to St. Petersburg from Helsinki, you can visit visa-free for 72 hours.
 The journey is about 15 hours long.
 The ferry is less expensive but if you opt for the cruise, the benefit of on-ship sleeping quarters is quite nice.

 Disclosure: My family was hosted by Visit Finland for the purposes of covering this beautiful country on Trekaroo.
-The Finnish hospitality was wonderful but all opinions are my own.
+LiLing Pang was hosted in 2019 for the purposes of an update to this article and further exploration of the destination.
+The Finnish hospitality was wonderful but all opinions are our own.